CLASSIFIEDS & COMMUNITY BOARD | The Montanian

 2 Bed – 1 Bath

-$975.00/mo., $1,050/dep, 2 bedroom 1 bath apartments are conveniently located in a quiet neighborhood.
+$975/mo., $1,050/dep, 2 bedroom 1 bath apartments are conveniently located in a quiet neighborhood.
 This is new construction built-in 2021.
 Each apartment will have its own personal carport, storage unit New Refrigerator, Oven, Microwave, Washer & Dryer hookups.
-These spacious 2 bedrooms are apart of a 4-plex and are available Mid-March.
+These spacious 2 bedrooms are apart of a 4-plex and are available Mid-April.

 NO PET PROPERTY